 13. Shall We Dance from The King and I

-One passionate, thrilling dance in musical theater is the high energy waltz of Anna and the King in The King and I. Their volatile relationship makes the lead-up to the dance especially powerful, and the story that is unravelled through the dance itself draws the audience in.
-An unmistakable chemistry happens between these two characters as they come together in the waltz.
+One passionate, thrilling dance in musical theater is the high energy polka of Anna and the King in The King and I. Their volatile relationship makes the lead-up to the dance especially powerful, and the story that is unravelled through the dance itself draws the audience in.
+An unmistakable chemistry happens between these two characters as they come together during the polka.

 14. L'Chaim from Fiddler on the Roof